maxludden/supergene-v2/books/book04/md/chapter-1355.md

 Cheap Sheep led them with the happiest spring in his step, and he said, “Bosses, when you claim the shelter, you can give me as many geno cores as you please!”

 “Shut up!
-I’m not your f*cking boss.”
+I’m not your fucking boss.”
 Han Sen was getting worked up, being repeatedly referred to as boss.

 The volatile reaction was unexpected, though, and it made the sheep jump in fright.
 After that, it kept its mouth shut.
 Cheap Sheep only opened it to graze occasionally as they traveled.